AFIT-R/afit-r.github.io/forecasting_class/final_project.md

 permalink: /LOGM630_final_project
 ---

 Throughout the term you will progressively complete all three case studies and the instructor will randomly draw one of the group’s three submissions to grade for their final project.
-Upon submission you will supply a PDF or Word report that addresses the following areas:
+Upon submission you will supply a PDF or Word report that specifically addresses each of the case study assignment questions along with the following areas:

 <div id="final-project-rubric" class="section level1" style="width: 120%;">
 <table style="font-size:13px;">